Is a certain level of experience required before my child can participate in YADCA classes?

 Are you teaching culinary participants to be vegan or vegetarian?

-No. We will be intentional in not specifically promoting veganism or vegetarianism, nor will we be teaching AGAINST any particular way of eating (e.g. eating animal products).
+No. We do not use any animal products in our program, however we will be intentional in not specifically promoting veganism or vegetarianism, nor will we be teaching AGAINST any particular way of eating (e.g. eating animal products).
 We are simply promoting the inclusion of more whole, unprocessed foods and more plant foods as an important component of nutrition and nourishment.

 What are unprocessed foods and will you be using any processed foods at all?